Read This Before Your First Forest Bathing Session.

 There is no right or wrong way to experience the forest.

-If you feel bored for a moment, fine.
+If you feel bored for a moment, fine...
+Lean in to it.

 This is the mistake nearly everyone makes their first time—including me.